bromleygallery/grandroombromleygallery/_pages/the-grand-room/event-spaces.md

 ---
 permalink: /event-spaces/
-layout: event-spaces-grand-room
+layout: event-spaces
-_template: event-spaces-grand-room
+_template: event-spaces
-current_page: event-spaces-grand-room
+current_page: event-spaces
 main_space_group: The Grand Room
+shadred_temlate: grand-room
+header: grand_room

 meta_description_title: Event Spaces
 meta_description: From weddings, corporate events,  birthday parties, private dinners and anything in between, ourimaginative and versatile spaces can be transformed for any occasion.

-cover_image: "/assets/images/Grand Room cover.jpg"
+cover_image: "/assets/images/Grand Room Event Spaces Cover.jpg"
-page_title: Event Spaces
+page_title: OUR VERSATILE SPACES
+text_below_cover_image: >-
-text_below_page_title: From weddings, corporate events, media and product launches, birthday parties, private dinners and anything in between, our imaginative and versatile spaces can be transformed to offer a spectacular setting for any occasion.
-Vast floor to ceiling windows are a magnet for natural light and invite uninterrupted views of the world outside to dazzle your guests.
+  From weddings, corporate events, media and product launches, birthday parties, private dinners and anything in between, our imaginative and versatile spaces can be transformed to offer a spectacular setting for any occasion.

   Choose from four incredible spaces to enjoy, independently or connected, for one seamless event.
 Our creative team will work with you to plan and execute an event as unique and memorable as you.

 list_of_rooms: